deltachat-bot/bot-pages/quickstart.md

 If we use `ac.get_fresh_messages()` to fetch new messages, we need to mark the messages as seen afterwards, so we don't re-fetch it every time.

-This generally works, but it is a bit primitive.
-You can also use event hooks:
+This generally works, but the loop constantly eats 100% CPU.
+Usually we rather go for an event-driven approach:

 ### Optional: Use Hooks to Catch Events